Verilog supports several operations that work bit-by-bit across a

 to q[0]

-through q[6]
+through q[6],

 respectively.

-When finished, run make implement
+When finished, run make implement to build the design.

 Program it onto the Basys3 board.
 When programmed, you should test the